bregman-arie/devops-exercises/README.md

   * rmdir - remove directories but you should mention it's possible to use rm for that
   * grep - print lines that match patterns.
 Could be nice to mention -v, -r, -E flags
   * wc - print newline, word, and byte counts
-  * curl - tranfer a URL or mention common usage like downloading files, API calls, ...
   * touch - update timestamps but common usage is to create files
+  * whoami - current logged-in user
   * man - reference manuals
   * nslookup or dig - query nameservers
   * pwd - print working directory